davedawkins/Sutil/README.md

 # Getting Started

-The following will help you get started with the Sveltish features. (work in progress)
+The following will help you get started with the Sutil features. (work in progress)

 An additional reference manual is required provide full details of each feature. (not started)